Lockaa/ProjectModule3/README.md

     turns out react didn't install correctly, so I have to do it again          13:30 - 15:30 have React all set up, just need to actually fill it now                    15:30

+    2/11/2025:
+    I messed up some branch, so I need to delete and undelete it                14:00 - 14:30 okay so, it turns out making the react app, just makes the 'server' folder (what I named my react app) be a remote, linked to my 'module3' folder. so you can't view the contents of 'server' from github. but it still works?

+    So I'm back to where I was earlier, yesterday great :/                      14:40

+# Challenges:
+    setting up React was weird, and counterintuative, I know it shouldn't be this hard, and I'm likely misunderstanding something